 Diclofenac and misoprostol are primarily excreted by the kidney.
 Long-term administration of NSAIDs has resulted in renal toxicity.
-Correct volume status in dehydrated or hypovolemic patients prior to initiating diclofenac and misoprostol.
+Correct volume status in dehydrated or hypovolemic patients prior to initiating diclofenac sodium and misoprostol delayed-release tablets.
 Monitor renal function, especially during concomitant use of ACE inhibitors or ARBs.
 Also, monitor renal function in patients with hepatic impairment.
-Avoid the use of diclofenac and misoprostol in patients with advanced renal disease.
+Avoid the use of diclofenac sodium and misoprostol delayed-release tablets in patients with advanced renal disease.
 If use cannot be avoided in patients with advanced renal disease, use the lowest dosage for the shortest duration, monitor the patient's renal function and monitor for clinical signs of worsening renal function [see Warnings and Precautions (5.7), Drug Interactions (7) and Clinical Pharmacology (12.3)].